watson-developer-cloud/java-sdk/README.md

 #### WebSocket support

-Speech to Text supports WebSocket so you can use a WebSocket client like the one in: http://java-websocket.org/ The websocket url is: `wss://stream.watsonplatform.net/speech-to-text/api/v1/recognize`
+Speech to Text supports WebSocket, the url is:
+  `wss://stream.watsonplatform.net/speech-to-text/api/v1/recognize`

+We recommend you use [this](http://java-websocket.org/) java client.

 ### Text to Speech
 Use the [Text to Speech][text_to_speech] service to get the available voices to synthesize.